 A leading FMCG manufacturer in Indonesia.

 The client neglected the importance of proper demand, supply and inventory execution.
 They constantly experienced supply problems due to very low forecast accuracy and inferior replenishment strategies, which collectively resulted in over-stocking of some distributors while other distributors were experiencing stock-outs.
 (This was at a SKU-by-SKU level – so it was not necessarily transparent in the ‘noisy’ environment of the distribution network.)

 A vicious cycle had kicked-in.
-Under pressure to meet targets, the sales department (there is no full stop at the end). focused on ‘selling in’ to distributors before month-end cut-offs.
+Under pressure to meet targets, the sales department focused on ‘selling in’ to distributors before month-end cut-offs.
 This impacted the quality of planning outputs, created disruptive activity peaks and distracted both manufacturer and distributor resources away from the key task of driving retail off-take.

-Policies were established to standardise distributor replenishment practices and control distributor inventory levels (i.e. by distributor, by SKU) .
-In effect control of distributor inventory was removed from the sales department to let the system run it.
+Policies were established to standardise distributor replenishment practices and control distributor inventory levels (ie, by distributor, by SKU).
+The control of distributor inventory was managed automatically by the system and no longer by the sales department to optimise and have better control of distributor inventory.

 The steps in this process were:

 - Defining the service level requirement for each SKU

 - Defining the replenishment frequency for each distributor – and thus the required inventory holdings

 - Defining replenishment rules (e.g. safety stock, re-order point, re-order quantity, order up to level or re-order quantity replenishment strategy, MOQs, LOQs, truck size, schedule, etc.)

 - Providing a simple ‘replenishment calculator’ tool capable of balancing replenishment volumes with vehicles/container capacities